 Waukeen is the patron goddess of commerce, wealth, fair trade, and civilizations.
-So, basically, the perfect goddess for Black Friday and Cyber Monday.
+And shady backroom deals among gods.

 She met with Lliira, the goddess of joy, and the two were fast friends.
 Together they hatched a scheme to return to their rightful place, seeking to climb the Celestial Stairway and bribe Helm with his “heart’s desire.”
 But Helm, god of sticks in the mud, would not be swayed from his duty, and attacked the goddesses who dared to try and ascend back into the divine realms.